 Timely submission of book orders ensures that sufficient textbooks are available on time for students and facilitates the buyback and resale of used textbooks, an initiative useful for budget conscious students.
 University policy requires submission of all textbook orders for Summer and Fall classes by May 1 and for Winterterm and Spring classes by December 1.
 As directed by the state’s Textbook Affordability Law faculty members must submit an acknowledgement of compliance with the law.
-For general information, best practices and policy requirements regarding adopting and ordering textbooks see Textbook Adoption & Ordering.
+For general information, best practices and policy requirements regarding adopting and ordering textbooks see the Textbook Adoption & Ordering page.

 All orders of self-authored instructional materials that entail financial gain for the instructor must be approved by the chair of the department offering the course.
 For more information, refer to the University's policy on the use of self-authored course materials.